stackbit/jamstack-wtf/README.md

 A simple guide to help you get on the JAMstack.

-## Summary
+## Table of Contents

 - What is JAMstack
+  - Meaning
+  - Timeline
+  - Workflow
+  - Benefits
+- Getting Started
+  - Development
+  - Deployment
+  - Dynamic parts
+  - CMS
+- Benefits
+- Resources
-- Start here
+- Examples
-- Continuous deployment
+- Contribute

 ## Contribute